robinjmm/ping-coming-soon-page/README.md

     - The email address is not formatted correctly

 ## Built With
-- Semantic HTML5
+- HTML5
 - CSS3
 - Flexbox
 - Sass
+- PostCSS
 - JavaScript
+- Parcel

 ## Usage
 You can download the project files by clicking on the green **Code** button,  then select **Download Zip**.

-Once you finish extracting, move into the project folder, open the terminal, and type the following code:
+Once you finish extracting, open the terminal, move into the project folder, and run the following command while in the project directory:

 ```
 npm install